digdog/UIDickBar/README.markdown

 ## Requirement ##

-1. iOS 4.0 or later (Sample project was by Xcode 4 GM 2)
+1. iOS 4.0 or later (Sample project was created from Xcode 4 GM 2)
 2. Use LLVM Clang 2.0 compiler

 ## Usage ##